zothedev/admin-dashboard/README.md

 # CSS-Grid-Focussed Admin Dashboard

+**NOTE:** This project is specifically built for a 1920x1080 resolution.
+While responsive design is a critical part of web design, it is not covered until later in The Odin Projects curriculum.

 In this project, I was tasked with creating an Admin Dashboard layout based off the below design image.

 ![Design Image](./layout/dashboard-project.png)